Document Type : Original Article

 Authors

-1 PhD candidate in Clinical Psychology, Shahid Beheshti University.
+PhD Candidate in Clinical Psychology, Shahid Beheshti University.

-2 Associate Professor in Clinical Psychology and Health, Shahid Beheshti University, Tehran, Iran.
+Associate Professor in Health psychology, Shahid Beheshti University, Tehran, Iran.

 Abstract

-sample consisted of 376 Iranian people residing in Iran who were aged 20-45 years.
-Data was collected using the Bell Object Relations Inventory (BORI) and the psychosocial Inventory of ego strengths (PIES).
-Also, two researcher-made questions about migration intention and action were included in the questionnaire.
-Data analysis was performed using multivariate analysis of covariance by SPSS.
+Method: The sample consisted of 376 Iranian individuals residing in Iran, aged between 20 and 45 years.
+Data were collected using the Bell Object Relations Inventory (BORI) and the Psychosocial Inventory of Ego Strengths (PIES).
+Additionally, two researcher-developed questions regarding migration intention and action were included in the questionnaire.
+Data analysis was conducted using multivariate analysis of covariance in SPSS.

-The results showed that after controlling for sociodemographic variables (income, gender, and education) stayers compared to leavers had higher scores in the strengths of fidelity, love, hope, wisdom, and will and lower scores in alienation and ego-centricity.
-The results also showed that in the group that intends to migrate, those that have initiated their actions to immigrate obtained higher scores in wisdom, purpose, and competency and lower scores in alienation and social incompetency.
+Results: The results showed that after controlling for sociodemographic features (income, gender, and education), individuals who stayed compared to those who left had higher scores in the strengths of fidelity, love, hope, wisdom, and will, and lower scores in alienation and ego-centricity.
+The results also indicated that among the group intending to migrate, those who had initiated their actions to immigrate obtained higher scores in wisdom, purpose, and competency, and lower scores in alienation and social incompetency.

-This study's findings underline the significance of psychological factors and personality affecting migration decision-making.
-These findings indicate that ego strengths and object-relations affect the decision to emigrate.
-Further understanding of the migrant personality can help us develop pre-migration and post-migration psychological interventions.
+Discussion and Conclusion: This study's findings underline the significance of psychological factors and personality in influencing migration decision-making.
+The results suggest that ego strengths and object-relations play a role in the decision to emigrate.
+A deeper comprehension of migrant personality could assist in the creation of psychological interventions before and after migration.

 Keywords